htefera/Spark-Analytics-Playground/README.md

 1. We read the CSV files as dataframe and add a column “spam” to denote if the read record is spam or not
 1. We union training records for spam and no spam into a single dataframe, the same operation is done for the training set too.
-1. We normalize the email text, we apply normalization a
+1. We normalize the email text, we apply normalization as we term frequency as the basis for classification and having discrete email addresses,
-2. construct a pipeline to apply the transformation
+2. construct a pipeline to apply the transformation.
+We perform word tokoneziation the words and stop word removal operation.
+We use a hashing term frequency transform to count the word occurrences and we calculate the inverse document frequency and this forms our feature vector.
+3. We train a Logistic Regression and SVM model with transformed training data
+4. We use the testing set to make predictions using the model
+5. We compute RoC, Accuracy, Precision and Recall metrics and display a confusion matrix for the benefit of the user
 ### [2.
 Clustering](https://github.com/htefera/Scalable-Data-Science-Assignment-2/tree/master/Clustering)
 ### [3.
 Recommednation System](https://github.com/htefera/Scalable-Data-Science-Assignment-2/tree/master/Recommendation%20Systems)
 ### [4.
 Spatial Data Analysis](https://github.com/htefera/Scalable-Data-Science-Assignment-2/tree/master/Spatial%20Data%20Analysis)